Table of Contents

 Another story of inspiration for this matter is that of Joseph (Genesis chapters 37- 47).
-Joseph was good and upright and stood up against temptations, but instead of being rewarded for his goodness, he was sold as a slave by his brothers and later was thrown into prison.
-For many long years while in prison, he wondered why God had forsaken him when he was faithful.
+Joseph was good and upright and resisted temptations, but instead of being rewarded for his goodness, he was sold as a slave by his brothers and later was thrown into prison.
+For many long years while in prison, he wondered why the Lord had forsaken him when he was faithful.
 He must have prayed long and hard and wondered why the Lord wasn’t answering him.
 But in time, we know how the Lord used this experience to make Joseph one of the most powerful men in all the earth.

-The truth is that in these stories God never left His children (Hebrews 13:5).
-In fact, it was God’s loving hand that was working behind the scenes to bring a greater good for His children’s benefit (Romans 8:28).
+The truth is that in these stories the Lord never left His children (Hebrews 13:5).
+In fact, it was His loving hand that was working behind the scenes to bring a greater good for His children’s benefit (Romans 8:28).
 The Lord was orchestrating events to bless them in a mighty and supernatural way (Exodus 19:4).
 But they had to pass the test of faith.
-In spite of their suffering, they remained faithful to God.
+In spite of their suffering, they remained faithful to the heavenly Father.

-God has given us so many promises that He will be with us in hardships, “Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
-And let endurance have its perfect result, that you may be perfect and complete, lacking in nothing. . . .
+The Lord has given us so many promises that He will be with us in hardships.
+“Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
+And let endurance have its perfect result, that you may be perfect and complete, lacking in nothing. . .
 Blessed is the man who perseveres under trial; for once he has been approved, he will receive the crown of life, which the Lord has promised to those who love Him” (James 1:2-4,12).

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,